cml37/dos-utils/network/mtcp/README.md

 # mTCP Client Configuration / Raspberry Pi Server Configuration

 ## Project
-Link to MTCP Project: http://www.brutman.com/mTCP/
+Link to mTCP Project: http://www.brutman.com/mTCP/

 ## Sample Files
 In this directory, you will find several sample files for getting started with mTCP.
 The files have been divided into two categories